kyranis-studio/smart-cmd/README.md

 	 - $ARGS:[object,...]:define the lists of arguments
 		 - name * : a String define the variable name
 		 - required: a Boolean define if he argument is required or not
-		 - alias: an array of alias of the variable name prefixed by [-] exemple:[-o,-output]
+		 - alias: an array of alias of the variable name prefixed by [--] exemple:[--o,--output]
 		 - type:sting define the variable type exemple [string, number,...]
 		 - label:string describe the variable shown in error message like if 	you have    variable userName the label should be user_name if omited it will be generated from the variable name
 	 - $FN:the function to execute
-	 - $FLAGS:array of flag send to the function exemple : [-force,-f]
+	 - $FLAGS:array of flag send to the function the variable name prefixed by [-] exemple : [-force,-f]
  ### Add Type

   2. command.addType(type_name,callback) : return a boolean